duinneacha/ad_portfolio/index.markdown

 <section id="testimonials">
   <h2>Testimonials</h2>
    <blockquote>
-    <p>"I'm not entirely sure what he does, but I know he's the best at it!" - My departed Mother 💗</p>
+    <p>"I'm not entirely sure what he does, but I know he's the best at it!" - Anonymous 💗</p>
   </blockquote>
   <blockquote>
     <p>"Aidan is an exceptional developer with a keen eye for detail.
 His work on our project was outstanding!" - Client Name</p>